ygrek/sqlgg/overview.md

 Solution
 --------

-SQL parser and code generator which ensures that application code and database queries are in sync.
+SQL query parser and code generator which ensures that application code and database queries are in sync.
 It analyzes SQL query and determines the set of input parameters (values for INSERT, run-time substitution parameters) and the set of resulting columns (for SELECT).
 Then it generates the code in host language, matching query input and output to function parameters and return values with